What if I need emergency transportation?

 The No Surprises Act protects you from out-of-network “surprise medical bills” for emergency air ambulance transportation.
 You will only be responsible for paying the total amount that would have been charged if that air ambulance was in your health insurance plan’s network.

-The air ambulance company cannot send you an out-of-network “surprise medical bill.
+Remember: The air ambulance company cannot send you an out-of-network “surprise medical bill.”

 Out-of-network ground ambulance transportation

 The No Surprises Act does not protect you from out-of-network “surprise medical bills” from ground ambulances.
-However, as shown in this map, 14 states offer some limited protections from ground ambulance “surprise medical bills.”
+However, 22 states offer some limited protections.

-These 14 states have protections from ambulance surprise bills: Arkansas, Colorado, California, Delaware, Florida, Illinois, Louisiana, Maine, Maryland, New York, Ohio, Texas, Vermont, and West Virginia.
+These 22 states have protections from ambulance surprise bills: Arkansas, Colorado, California, Delaware, Florida, Illinois, Indiana, Louisiana, Maine, Maryland, Mississippi, New Hampshire, New York, North Dakota, Ohio, Oklahoma, Oregon, Texas, Utah, Vermont, Washington, and West Virginia.
 Graphic courtesy of the U.S. PIRG Education Fund.

 Know the limits of your state’s protections

-Even if you live in one of these 14 states, the protections are only available for people who are insured by their state-regulated health insurance plans.
-Call the number on your health plan’s insurance card to find out if your plan is regulated under your state’s law.
+Even if you live in one of these 22 states, the protections are only available for people who are insured by their state-regulated health insurance plans.
+Call the number on your health plan’s insurance card to find out if your plan is regulated under your state’s laws.

-If you receive an out-of-network bill for a ground ambulance service and you can’t afford it, you can work with your health insurance plan and the ambulance company — or contact a legal aid organization in your area — to negotiate the cost of these additional charges.
+If you receive an out-of-network bill for a ground ambulance service and you can’t afford it, you can work with your health insurance plan and the ambulance company to negotiate the cost of these additional charges.

 What if I need emergency room care?